Cisco IQ Link Getting Started Guide

 Introduction

 Cisco IQTM provides customers with enhancements and features designed to improve asset visibility, deliver smarter insights across their environments, and streamline case management.
-In addition, AI features such as the Cisco IQ AI Assistant optimizes operational outcomes and the Cisco IQ user experience by providing contextual understanding that empowers users to make proactive, informed decisions and streamlines processes for customer engagement and success.
+In addition, AI features such as the AI Assistant optimizes operational outcomes and the Cisco IQ user experience by providing contextual understanding that empowers users to make proactive, informed decisions and streamlines processes for customer engagement and success.

 Prerequisites